-Today I am sharing all about my grammar and language instruction!
+Today I am sharing the final part of my ELA block, all about my grammar and language instruction!

 I only have ten minutes to teach grammar.
 The good thing about that is that grammar can be sooooo boring to teach.
 The bad news is that there are lots of standards to cover and my students often act as if they have never even heard of a noun!